isomerpages/pa-shapinghearts/_partners/Metta Welfare Association.md

 <p>Arts@Metta was initiated in 2007 by Metta Welfare Association to actively
 seek to increase employment opportunities for graduated Metta School Youths diagnosed with mild disability and/or autism through a comprehensive training and development in the visual arts.
-We strive to empower them with life skills that promote integration, independence and socialisation.</p>
+They strive to empower them with life skills that promote integration, independence and socialisation.</p>
 <p></p>
 <p></p>